1974 AMPEG SVT

 During 1974 the power cord and power outlet changed from two prong to three prong.

-Other 1974 SVT characteristics: "Blackline" silkscreened graphics, two channels, small black D shaft knobs with silver tops, black plastic tone adjustment rocker switches, two metal power switches, small round red power light, silver grille cloth with plastic badge logo, preamp mounted underneath box top, fan, Magnavox manufacturing, serial number sticker on back panel, four metal cord wraps, black painted chassis, (3) black transformers: power, filament and output, 6550 power tubes, circuit boards, capacitors, CTS potentiometers with metal "D shafts", vinyl handles, vinyl covering over black painted wooden box, tube chart sticker, manila envelope containing schematic, six rubber feet, eight chassis connector bolts, CTS speakers, "tilt back" 8x10 inch speaker cabinet including two recessed metal handles or "towel bar" handle, both with casters and plastic bullseye logo, literature.
+Other 1974 SVT characteristics: "Blackline" silkscreened graphics, two channels, small black D shaft knobs with silver tops, black plastic tone adjustment rocker switches, two metal power switches, small round red power light, silver grille cloth with plastic badge logo, preamp mounted underneath box top, fan, Magnavox manufacturing, serial number sticker on back panel, four metal cord wraps, black painted chassis, (3) black transformers: power, filament and output, 6550 power tubes, circuit boards, capacitors, CTS potentiometers with metal "D shafts", vinyl handles, vinyl covering over black painted wooden box, tube chart sticker, manila envelope containing schematic, six rubber feet, eight chassis connector bolts, "tilt back" 8x10 inch speaker cabinet including two recessed metal handles or "towel bar" handle, both versions with casters, plastic bullseye logo and CTS speakers, literature.

 1974 Ampeg serial number dating is undocumented and very difficult.
 For more precise dating cross reference the serial number with the amplifier's transformer, potentiometer, capacitor and speaker codes.